TSJ280591/Vertx-CodeTest/README.md

 New -> New from existing sources -> Import project from external model -> Gradle -> select "use gradle wrapper configuration"
 ```

-You can also run gradle directly from the command line:
+You can run the project either from IntelliJ dirctly or using the below command from terminal
 ```
 ./gradlew clean run
 ```